antononcube/Raku-LLM-Functions/README.md

 llm-vision-synthesize('Describe the image.', $url);
 ```
 ```
-# The image is a bar chart titled "Cyber Week Spending Set to Hit New Highs in 2023."
-It shows estimated online spending in the United States during Thanksgiving weekend for the years 2019 to 2023.
+# The image is a bar chart titled "Cyber Week Spending Set to Hit New Highs in 2023," showing estimated online spending on Thanksgiving weekend in the United States from 2019 to 2023.
+The chart includes data for Thanksgiving Day, Black Friday, and Cyber Monday.
 #
-# - **Thanksgiving Day**: Spending increases each year, with 2023 forecasted to be the highest.
+# - **Thanksgiving Day**: Spending increases steadily from 2019 to 2023, with 2023 projected to be the highest.
-# - **Black Friday**: Spending remains relatively stable from 2019 to 2022, with a slight increase in 2023.
+# - **Black Friday**: Spending shows a gradual increase, with 2023 expected to surpass previous years.
-# - **Cyber Monday**: Spending consistently rises each year, with 2023 projected to reach the highest level.
+# - **Cyber Monday**: Consistently the highest spending day, with 2023 forecasted to reach new highs.
 #
-# The chart uses different shades of blue for 2019 to 2022 and yellow for the 2023 forecast.
-The source is Adobe Analytics.
+# The bars are color-coded by year: 2019 (light blue), 2020 (medium blue), 2021 (darker blue), 2022 (darkest blue), and 2023 (yellow).
+The source is Adobe Analytics, and the 2023 data is marked as a forecast.
 ```